 No “Sie” form

 English has no “Sie” form, which is the formal word for “you” in German.
 Many languages have this distinction, but in English we simply refer to everyone as “you”.
-In America, we do refer to people formally in specific situations, but generally speaking, we are much less formal in the way we speak and greet people in America as opposed to England and Europe.
+In the United States, we do refer to people formally in specific situations, but generally speaking, we are much less formal in the way we speak and greet people in America as opposed to England and Europe.

 When you should hug

-Americans are the rulers of hugs.
-I’ve travelled across Europe, Africa, and parts of Asia and no one hugs quite like Americans.
-In any settings with friends, work colleagues (that you formerly know), family members, your partner’s family members or any acquaintance, we would always greet them with a hug.
+US-Americans are the rulers of hugs.
+I’ve traveled across Europe, Africa, and parts of Asia and no one hugs quite like Americans.
+In any setting with friends, work colleagues (that you formerly know), family members, your partner’s family members, or any acquaintance, we would always greet them with a hug.
 In fact, if you don’t hug in these contexts, it’s an indicator that you don’t like them or they have offended you.
 So, if someone offers a hug, be careful to refuse them because it can be taken as a personal offense depending on the relationship.

 When you should shake hands

 For more formal settings, you should give a firm handshake.
 Handshakes typically occur in interviews or meetings with higher level professions like doctors, lawyers, scientists, and professors.
 Anyone with a “Dr.” in front of their name will definitely expect a handshake for the first meeting.
 If you’re unsure about whether to give a handshake or a hug to someone, wait to see what greeting they offer you first.